 Children often take money for granted.
-They do have an idea how valuable money is, but it will take time for them to learn the hard work behind earning each penny.
+They may have an idea on just how valuable money is, but it will take time for them to learn the hard work behind earning each penny.
 From the start, don’t allow them to develop a habit of ‘borrowing’ money.
 Assign them pocket money and stick to it.
-When they end up spending all of it, don’t hand them more notes.
+If they end up spending all of it, don’t just hand them more notes.

-Enlighten your child about the dangers of debts and the importance of savings.
-Children must learn that money is not for spending purpose solely.
-Money must be saved, grown, and kept aside for rainy days.
+Enlighten your child about the dangers of debt and the importance of savings.
+Children must learn that money is not just for spending purposes solely.
+Money needs to be saved, grown, and kept aside for rainy days.
 Loans should only be taken out if absolutely necessary and even then only for important causes such as for buying a house or paying college fees.
 They are not meant for luxuries you can’t afford, like a weekend in Ibiza.
 Moreover, loans must be paid off in time otherwise there are serious consequences to face, like bankruptcy.

 9. Money Comes and Goes